banjtheman/grakn-codex/README.md

 ## What is Codex

-Codex is a Python package that provides a simple yet powerful API designed to make working with the [Grakn](https://grakn.ai/) knowledge graph intuitive.
+Codex is a Python package that provides a simple, yet powerful API designed to make working with the [Grakn](https://grakn.ai/) knowledge graph intuitive.

 ## Why develop Codex